LIUYUTIANABC/LearnEnglish/Doucument/LearnEnglish.md

 - My friend is the richest in Guangxi
 - His house is the highest in Guangzhou；
 - their school is the most beautiful in Beijing；

+我的作业：

+- My dictionary is the largest in our class； His key is the dirtiest in the house；
+- Their factory is the busiest in Dongguan； Her book is the most famous in China；
+- The elephant is the biggest animal in the zoo；